-Vaccines Fall 2022 Immunizations for School Attendance DTaP/DT Tdap/Td Diphtheria, Tetanus, Pertussis E Four (4) or more of DTaP or DT, or any combination.
-If all four doses were given before the 4 th birthday, a fifth (5) dose is required.
-If the fourth dose was administered at least six months after the third dose, and on or after the 4 th birthday, a fifth (5) dose is not required.
-1-12 Four (4) or more of DTaP or DT, or any combination.
-Three doses of Td or a combination of Td and Tdap is the minimum acceptable for children age seven (7) and up.
-Grades 7-12 One (1) dose of Tdap vaccine must be administered prior to entry in both the 7 th and 12 th grades.
+Vaccines Fall 2023 Immunizations for School Attendance DTaP/DT Tdap/Td Diphtheria, Tetanus, Pertussis Immunizations for School Attendance DTaP/DT Tdap/Td Diphtheria, Tetanus, Pertussis K-12 Four or more doses of DTaP or DT, or any combination.
+If all four doses were given before the fourth birthday, a fifth dose is required.
+If the fourth dose was administered at least six months after the third dose, and on or after the fourth birthday, a fifth dose is not required.
+Grade 7-12 One dose of Tdap vaccine must be administered on or after the tenth birthday.
 POLIO K-7 Three (3) or more doses of IPV.
 The FINAL dose must be administered on or after the 4 th birthday regardless of the number of previous doses.
 If a combination of OPV and IPV was received, four (4) doses or either vaccine are required.
 Grades 8-12 Three (3) or more doses of IPV or OPV.
 If the third dose of either series was received prior to the fourth birthday, a fourth (4) dose is required; If a combination of OPV and IPV was received, four (4) doses of either vaccine are required.
-MMR K-12 Measles, Mumps, Rubella Two (2) doses of MMR.
+MMR Measles, Mumps, Rubella K-12 Two (2) doses of MMR.
 Dose 1 must be administered on or after the first birthday.
 The second dose must be administered at least 28 days after dose 1.
-HEP B K-12

-Hepatitis B Three (3) doses of Hepatitis B. The second dose must be administered at least 28 days after the first dose.
+HEP B K-12 Hepatitis B Three (3) doses of Hepatitis B. The second dose must be administered at least 28 days after the first dose.
 The third dose must be given at least 16 weeks after the first dose and at least 8 weeks after the second dose.
 The last dose in the series (third or fourth dose) must not be administered before age 24 weeks.
 VARICELLA K-7 (chicken pox) Two (2) doses of varicella vaccine must be administered prior to entry.
 Dose 1 must be administered on or after the first birthday.
 The second dose should be administered at least three (3) months after dose one (1); however, if the second dose is administered at least 28 days after first dose, it is considered valid.
 Grades 8-11 One (1) dose of varicella vaccine must be administered on or after the first birthday.
 MCV4 Grade 7-8 Meningococcal One (1) dose of meningococcal (serogroup A, C, W, and Y) vaccine must be administered prior to entry.
 Grade 12 Two (2) doses of meningococcal (serogroup A, C, W, and Y) vaccine must be administered prior to entry.